 Beyond regular weekly grooming, the occasional bath will keep your Porcelaine clean and looking his best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Their ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

-Despite the Porcelaines being fierce hunters, they are gentle and relatively easy to handle.
-They have a strong drive to follow their nose, therefore, they should have a fenced yard to run in.
+Despite Porcelaines being fierce hunters, they are gentle and relatively easy to handle.
+Because of their strong drive to follow their nose, they should have a fenced yard to run in.
 On walks, always have your Porcelaine on a leash when you’re going outside or use a GPS tracking collar if working off leash.
-Porcelaines are very active dogs, therefore, they need a lot of exercise.
-Due to this, they are not recommended for people living in apartments.
-Options for exercise include play time in the fenced backyard or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
-Certain outdoor activities like swimming, hiking, retrieving balls or flying discs can provide a good outlet for expending energy.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Very active dogs, Porcelaines need a lot of exercise, and so are not recommended for people who live in apartments.
+Options for exercise include play time in the fenced backyard or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
+Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

-Porcelaines prefer to be in a single-dog household and the sole object of your affection.
-If disagreements between other dogs or possessive behavior develops, you must correct your dog immediately and not allow this behavior to persist.
-This breed is easily crate trained and housebroken and make superb indoor pets.
+Porcelaines prefer to be the sole object of your affection.
+If disagreements between other dogs or possessive behavior develop, you must correct your dog immediately and not allow this behavior to persist.
+This breed is easily crate-trained and housebroken and make superb indoor pets.

 The Porcelaine is remarkably free from common health conditions seen in most dogs today.
-As with most medium to large dog breeds, hip dysplasia can be of concern.
-Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.
+As with most medium to large dogs, hip dysplasia can be of concern.
+Working with responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.

 The Porcelaine is a medium-sized French scent hound.
 They were developed for flushing and hunting hare, deer, and wild boar.
 It is thought to be the oldest French scent hound breed in existence.
 He is also known as the Chien de Franche-Comte, referring to a French region bordering Switzerland.